rmhcovid/txtmon/README.md

 **As of April 2020** the project is in use at the Royal Melbourne Hospital in Victoria, Australia.

 This project has been developed by Dr Martin Dutch and Associate Professor Jonathan Knott and is shared with compliments of [The Royal Melbourne Hospital, Victoria, Australia](https://www.thermh.org.au/).
-The Peter Doherty Institute for Infection and Immunity has provided funding for the project through a research grant.
+[The Peter Doherty Institute for Infection and Immunity](https://www.doherty.edu.au/) has provided funding for the project through a research grant.

 You may use and adapt this project free of charge, however we ask that you acknowledge this project and the Royal Melbourne Hospital in your copy, and any associated academic publications.

 We would be delighted to received correspondence if your health service has found our contribution useful, and would be happy to work collaboratively to measure the impact of this service delivery.
 Contact details are below.

+Though a non-traditional tool for building a monitoring system, REDCap allowed us to rapidly prototype the system in response to the pandemic in early 2020.
+We hope it will also make the system accessible to organisations facing Covid-19 pressure but without the resources to build software projects.

 ## Requirements for using the system